lupyuen/pinephone-nuttx/README.md

 1. At the NuttX Shell, enter `hello`

+(The steps look messy today, hopefully we'll remove p-boot after we have created our NuttX Display Driver)

 We should see the Animated Mandelbrot Set, with Blue Square and Green Circle as Overlays...

 ![Mandelbrot Set with Blue Square and Green Circle on PinePhone](https://lupyuen.github.io/images/de-overlay.jpg)